 This may be the finest combination of exercise and interest that Edinburgh can offer!

+From the summits, the views are breathtaking!
 In the distance you’ll be seeing the hills of Fife, the Borders and the far Trossachs, as well as the nearer Pentland Hills, which guard Edinburgh’s southern edge.
 You’ll also see the beautiful Firth of Forth with its uninhabited islands, and right down to the volcanic cone of North Berwick Law.
 Closer in you’ll see the landmarks of the city, both famous and lesser known, including the former hospital where the war poets Wilfred Owen and Siegfried Sassoon jointly edited the house magazine!

 INTRODUCING EDINBURGH’S 7 HILLS!